erikdmitchell/pickle-custom-login/readme.md

 = 0.1.1 =

 * Created a new workflow that sets login functions to the WordPress default if there's no set page.
+* Added ability to give users a specific page after login (set in admin panel).

 = 0.1.0 =